Smoke Free Policy

 1. Purpose

-To provide a safe and supportive work and study environment that promotes healthy lifestyle choices for staff, students and visitors which is free from the harmful effects of both active and passive smoking.
+To provide a safe and supportive work culture and study environment that promotes positive healthy lifestyle choices for staff, students and visitors which is free from the harmful effects of both active and passive smoking.
+To impose smoking bans including the use of electronic cigarettes (e-cigarettes) or any other tobacco product through eliminating the risk of exposure and to encourage smokers to quit or reduce their consumption.

 2. Scope

-The CIT Smoke Free policy also applies to student or staff engaged in off-campus activities where smoking is also banned by law such as outdoor eating and drinking areas, at underage music/dance functions and in cars when children under the age of 16 years are present.
-For further information see the Smoke-Free Public Places Act 2003 and Smoking in Cars with Children (Prohibition) Act 2011.
+This CIT Smoke Free Environment Policy applies to all CIT staff, students, contractors, clients, visitors and community members at all campuses including CIT owned Student Accommodations.
+The policy also applies to students or staff engaged in off-campus activities where smoking and vaping is also banned by law such as outdoor eating and drinking areas, at underage music/dance functions and in cars when children under the age of 16 years are present, at public transport waiting areas, public play spaces and when inside CIT vehicles.
+For further information see the Smoke-Free Public Places Act 2003, the Smoking in Cars with Children (Prohibition) Act 2011, the Smoke-Free Public Places (Public Transport Stations) Declaration 2017, the Smoke-Free Public Places (Public Transport Stops) Declaration 2017and the Smoke-Free Public Places (Play spaces) Declaration 2016.

 3. Principles

-3.1 CIT recognises that the health, safety and welfare of its staff, students, contractors and visitors are of primary importance and will ensure that all practicable means are applied to ensure a smoke-free environment.
+3.1 CIT recognises that the health, safety and welfare of its staff, students, contractors, visitors and community members are of primary importance and will ensure that all practicable means are applied to ensure a smoke-free environment.

-3.2 Staff and students are required to remove themselves beyond the boundary of a CIT campus in order to smoke (see definition of smoke below in 5.
+3.2 Staff, students, contractors, visitors and community members are required to remove themselves beyond the boundary of a CIT campus in order to smoke or vape (see definition of smoke and vape below in 5.
 Definitions).

-3.3 The smoking of illicit substances is prohibited on CIT grounds, including CIT owned student accommodation facilities.
+3.3 The smoking of illicit substances is prohibited on CIT grounds and vehicles including CIT owned student accommodation facilities.

-3.4 CIT managers and supervisors will ensure that staff, students, contractors and visitors are aware of and comply with this policy.
-Where non-compliance occurs they should direct the person to cease immediately.
+3.4 CIT managers and supervisors will ensure that staff, students, contractors, visitors and community members are aware of and comply with this policy.
+Where non-compliance occurs, they should direct the person to cease smoking immediately.

-3.5 CIT managers and staff have a duty or care to manage risk and if they are aware of another staff member, students, contractors or visitors in breach of this policy they should request the person to cease immediately.
+3.5 CIT managers and staff have a duty or care to manage risk and if they are aware of another staff member, student, contractor, visitor or community member who is in breach of this policy they should request the person to cease immediately.

 3.6 In case of non-compliance with this policy by CIT staff, CIT staff may be investigated for misconduct which may result in disciplinary action as provided for in the relevant enterprise agreement.

-3.7 In case of non-compliance with this policy by CIT students, they may be investigated for a breach of the CIT Student Code of Conduct and Unsatisfactory Student Behaviour Policy.
+3.7 In case of non-compliance with this policy by CIT students, they may be investigated for a breach of the CIT Student Code of Conduct and Student Conduct Policy.

 4. Documentation